howerj/libforth/libforth.md

 default, anything else and it prints hexadecimal.

 * 'pwd'         ( -- pointer )

+Pushes a pointer to the previously define word onto the stack.

 * 'h'           ( -- pointer )

 Push a pointer to the dictionary pointer register.